Huang Xing (sport shooter)

 Huang Xing is a Chinese paralympic sport shooter.

+Career

 He participated at the 2016 Summer Paralympics in the shooting competition, being awarded the gold medal in the mixed 25 m pistol.
 Xing participated at the 2020 Summer Paralympics in the shooting competition, being awarded the silver medal in the men's 10 m air pistol event.
 He also participated in the mixed 25 m pistol at the 2020 Summer Paralympics, being awarded the gold medal.